mcraiha/CSharp-Dithering/README.md

 # CSharp-Dithering
-CSharp (C#) versions of certain dithering algorithms
+CSharp (C#) versions of certain dithering algorithms.
+This project is .NET Standard 2.0 compatible and available as Nuget!

 ## Introduction to this project
 This project contains implementations of different dithering algorithms (C#).
-They use .NET Bitmap class so **System.Drawing** is required (albeit it could be easily replaced).
-As usual most of the error handling code has been stripped away, so YMMV
+They can be used with any graphics/image API.

 ## Introduction to dithering
 As Wikipedia says *"Dither is an intentionally applied form of noise used to randomize quantization error, preventing large-scale patterns such as color banding in images."*